 Transport for London has successfully completed refurbishment work to the ticket hall.
 Other improvement work continues in preparation for the Elizabeth line with the focus now on completing the footbridge and lifts that will provide step-free access from street to platform level.

-The main works to the station are due to be completed in 2018.
+The main works to the station were completed in 2018.

 Crossrail has also worked with the London Borough of Redbridge on proposals for improvements to the area around the station.
 Early proposals were published in 2014.